 The Board of Directors has overall responsibility for ensuring the Policy complies with our legal and ethical obligations, and that all those under our control comply with it.

 We aim to adopt the highest possible standards and take all reasonable steps to safeguard the children and adults at risk (“Vulnerable Groups”) we engage with.
 We recognise our duty to promote the welfare and well-being of Vulnerable Groups, to protect them from harm and to respond to abuse, exploitation and safeguarding concerns when they arise.
 We are committed to providing a safe environment where Vulnerable Groups feel safe, valued and respected.

 We have a designated safeguarding lead, procedures and guidance in place underpinned by education to ensure that staff recognise what constitutes poor practice and abuse, and their responsibilities to respond appropriately.
-Our Safeguarding Policy is available via the following link: https://www.premierleague.com/safeguarding.
+More information about our safeguarding provision and a copy of our Safeguarding Policy is available via the following link: https://www.premierleague.com/safeguarding.

 Supplier Due Diligence

 We expect all our consultants, contractors, suppliers and other business partners (together “Suppliers”) to adopt the same high standards that we adhere to.
 As part of the contracting process, where appropriate, we include specific prohibitions against the use of forced, compulsory or trafficked labour, or anyone held in slavery or servitude, whether adults or children, and we expect that our Suppliers will hold their own Suppliers to the same high standards.